-We can provide you with specialist welfare benefit advice.
-We want to help you maximise your income and benefit entitlement, and ensure you are in a good position to pay your rent, charges and bills.
+We want to help you maximise your income and benefit entitlement, and ensure you are in a good position to pay your rent, charges and household bills.

 If you are worried about paying your bills, please Contact Us.
 We have staff who are here to help you to -